catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

-An image is a "pre-made" operating system installation that can be used immediately by an instance, rather than spending time installing the operating system, the drivers, miscellaneous files, and configurations that help the instance integrate better with the Catalyst Cloud.
-Images allow you to know that your preferred operating system will work on the Catalyst Cloud the first time you try.
+An image is a "pre-made" operating system installation that can be used immediately by an instance, rather than spending time installing the operating system, the drivers, miscellaneous files, and configurations that help the instance integrate better with Catalyst Cloud.
+Images allow you to know that your preferred operating system will work on Catalyst Cloud the first time you try.

-Among the operating systems provided out of the box on the Catalyst Cloud image service are Ubuntu, Microsoft Windows 2012-2016, Debian, and CentOS.
+Among the operating systems provided out of the box on Catalyst Cloud image service are Ubuntu, Microsoft Windows Server, Debian, and CentOS.
 You can also create your own custom images to account for your own specific needs.

 Block storage service